-The global COVID-19 pandemic has resulted in unprecedented and rapidly evolving challenges for companies attempting to fulfil their contractual obligations in the face of supply chain interruptions, labour shortages, government-ordered closures and unexpected declines in demand.
-In these circumstances, contractual force majeure clauses or the contract law doctrine of frustration may offer relief, if a negotiated resolution is not possible.
+The global COVID-19 pandemic has resulted in unprecedented and rapidly developing challenges for companies attempting to fulfill their contractual obligations in the face of supply chain interruptions, labour shortages, government-ordered closures and unexpected declines in demand.
+In these circumstances, contractual force majeure clauses or the contract law doctrine of frustration may offer relief if a negotiated resolution is not possible.

 While courts will typically respect contracting parties’ apportioning of risk by giving effect to the terms of a force majeure clause, courts also apply the principles of contractual interpretation to narrowly construe force majeure clauses.
 The limited case law on force majeure clauses indicates that a party claiming force majeure must demonstrate the following factors:

-- second, the event must render performance of the contract impossible, extremely onerous, or otherwise impeded to the degree specified in the clause.
-In making this assessment, courts will consider whether alternative avenues were available to fulfil the party’s obligations and the fact that the contract has become uneconomical to perform will not suffice; and
+- Second, the event must render performance of the contract impossible, extremely onerous or otherwise impeded to the degree specified in the clause.
+In making this assessment, courts will consider whether alternative avenues were available to fulfill the party’s obligations; the fact that the contract has become uneconomical to perform will not suffice.

-- parties should strongly consider including force majeure clauses, and specific language to address pandemic events, in contracts going forward.
+- Parties should strongly consider including force majeure clauses and specific language to address pandemic events in future contracts.

-If a contract does not contain a force majeure clause, or the language of the force majeure clause is inapplicable to the problem faced by a party unable to fulfil its contractual obligations due to the COVID-19 pandemic, the contract law doctrine of “frustration” may provide relief.
+If a contract does not contain a force majeure clause, or the language of the force majeure clause is inapplicable to the problem faced by a party that is unable to fulfill its contractual obligations due to the COVID-19 pandemic, the contract law doctrine of “frustration” may provide relief.

-Under the doctrine of frustration, a contract is “frustrated”, where: (i) an unforeseen supervening event takes place, (ii) without the fault of either contracting party, that (iii) radically alters the contractual obligations such that carrying out the contract as contemplated is no longer possible.
+Under the doctrine of frustration, a contract is “frustrated” when (i) an unforeseen supervening event takes place (ii) without the fault of either contracting party (iii) and that event radically alters the contractual obligations so that the contract as contemplated can no longer be carried out.
 Performance need not be literally impossible, however.
-Frustration may be present when the circumstances in which performance is called for would render it a thing radically different from that which was undertaken by the contract.
-The result of a contract being frustrated is that the parties’ contractual obligations are at an end.
-As is the case with force majeure clauses, the applicability of frustration to any specific COVID-19 dispute will require a thorough and contextual analysis of the contract at issue and the effect of the pandemic on the contract and the parties obligations.
+Frustration may be present when the circumstances in which performance is called for would render the performance radically different from that which was undertaken by the contract.
+The result of a contract being frustrated is that the parties’ contractual obligations are terminated.
+As is the case with force majeure clauses, the applicability of frustration to any specific COVID-19 dispute will require a thorough and contextual analysis of the contract at issue and the effect of the pandemic on the contract and the parties’ obligations.

-- While force majeure clauses can allocate known risks, frustration will only protect parties against risks which were unforeseen at the time of contracting.
-Parties may therefore encounter difficulties in relying on frustration to assist in terminating contracts entered into after the threats posed by COVID-19 became widely known;
+- Although force majeure clauses can allocate known risks, frustration will only protect parties against risks that were unforeseen at the time of contracting.
+Parties may therefore encounter difficulty in relying on frustration to assist in terminating contracts entered into after the threats posed by COVID-19 became widely known.

-- While frustration results in the termination of a contract, this does not necessarily mean that there will be no further money owing between the parties.
-Ontario’s Frustrated Contracts Act may require payments to compensate for costs incurred or benefits accrued under the contract to date; and
+- Although frustration results in the termination of a contract, this does not necessarily mean that there will be no further money owing between the parties.
+Ontario’s Frustrated Contracts Act may require payments to compensate for costs incurred or benefits accrued under the contract to date.

-- It may be more difficult to rely upon frustration in long-term contracts, as the duration of the COVID-19 pandemic is currently unknown.
+- It may be more difficult to rely upon frustration in long-term contracts because the duration of the COVID-19 pandemic is currently unknown.
 Where a contract is lengthy in duration, a court may be less inclined to find that a temporary upheaval due to COVID-19 constitutes the necessary radical change to the contractual obligations.